Natalie, Paige and Claire Decker

 Amber Cope - occasional racer in NASCAR and other stock-car series, always alongside her twin sister, Angela Cope.
 Between 2006 and 2008, she competed in three ARCA races in a Chevrolet.
 Since then, she has raced in the NASCAR Camping World Truck Series and the NASCAR Nationwide series, averaging one race per season.
 In 2012, she finished 26th at Loudon, and got involved in a row with Kevin Harvick after he accused her of pushing him off the track.
 Prior to her NASCAR activities, she raced Late Model stock cars from the age of 15, and before that, karts, with some degree of success.
 She and Angela are also models, and use their profile to promote themselves as drivers.

 Angela Cope (Ruch) - occasional racer in NASCAR and other stock-car series, always alongside her twin sister, Angela Cope.
 She has taken part in more races than Angela, due to her seven NASCAR Nationwide events in 2011 and 2012.
 Sadly, many of these ended in DNFs.
 Her best finish was in New Hampshire in 2011, where she was 25th.
 Prior to the Nationwide series, she did one race in the Camping World Truck series, and three ARCA events, between 2006 and 2010.
 She made a comeback in 2017, initially as a charity fundraiser.
 Her car was a BJ Motorsports Chevrolet Camaro and she did four rounds of the NASCAR Xfinity Series.
 Two of these races ended in finishes, the best of them being a 30th place at Kentucky.
+She entered three Xfinity races in 2018, finishing one at Loudon.
+She was 30th, having begun from 40th on the grid.
 Previously, she raced Late Models and karts, like her sister.
 She is the niece of Derrike Cope.

 Erin Crocker - took part in ARCA and Craftsman Truck races between 2005 and 2007.
 She was quite successful in ARCA in 2005, with a best finish of second and five top tens from six starts.
 After a couple of Busch Series outings, she moved full-time to Trucks in 2006.
 Unfortunately, she did not do as well, and was only 25th at the end of the year.
 She returned to ARCA and achieved one pole position, but could not convert it into a race result.
 Her NASCAR career ended badly after a series of allegations made against her team manager, who later became her husband.
 Prior to her stock car career, she was a multiple race winner in World of Outlaws sprintcar racing, and she made a low-key return to it in mid-2010.